sebelga/gstore-node-docs/cache.md

 #### `gstore.cache.queries.kset(key, data, entityKinds)`

-In case you have a complex data, coming from several entity Kinds, you can save that query and link the entiy Kinds related to it.
-This means that if any of the entity kind is modified later, this cache will be deleted.
+In case you have a complex query where the data comes from different entity Kinds, you can save that query and link the entiy Kinds related to it with the `kset()` method.
+Later, if any of the entity kind declared here is added/updated/deleted, gstore will clear query data from the cache.

 kset` for (Kind Set) accepts 3 parameters:
 * _key_ : a custom cache key you want to give to this data